AndrejFurtak/k8s-presentation/3.Helm/README.md

 ## Prerequisities

-You have finished previous examples so the Minikube and Docker CLIs are installed and Minikube VM is up and running and your local development environment is configured.
+You have finished previous examples so the Minikube k8s is installed and your local development environment is configured.

 Run ./installTools.ps1 script.